rosenkolev/dev-terminals/README.md

 ### Shell

 The `Shells` class provide static methods for quick start and easy usage.
-The class provides singleton instance of a Terminal, that can be overriden.
+The class provides singleton instance of a Terminal, that can be overridden.

 **NOTE:** Use the `using static Dev.Terminals.Shell` to easily access the static methods.